zyx-stu/Neural-Network-from-scratch-without-libraries/README.md

 Output= X*W+B--> np.dot(X,W)+B

 Backward Pass:- We calculate parital derivative at layer with repective output on Input, weights and bias applied for calculating that output..
+Acitvation FUncitons:- O/P layer--> Soft-max funciton and Hidden_Layers--> ReLU
+We also have Forward and Backward pass in activation fucniton also.